 6 Cowper Wharf Roadway, Woolloomooloo, New South Wales, Sydney, Australia, 2011

-This 590-room 5-star hotel is Sydney's first luxury hotel situated in the CBD since 1999.
-It sits next to the International Convention Centre and towers above the surrounding buildings.
+This 590-room 5-star hotel is the pioneer among the luxury hotels in Sydney situated in the CBD.
+Founded in 1999, the hotel sits next to the International Convention Centre and towers above the surrounding buildings.

 The Sofitel Sydney Darling harbour has three bars, including a champagne bar with an impressive wine selection.
-There is a French restaurant, Atelier, which offers a delicious breakfast buffet every morning and an unlimited menu.
+In addition, it also has a French restaurant, Atelier, which offers a delicious breakfast buffet every morning and an unlimited menu.

-The room decor is simple and elegant with a fantastic view of the city.
-The corner rooms give you a great view of Darling harbour without occupying any of the 34 premium suites.
+Accordingly, the room decor is simple and elegant with a fantastic view of the city.
+While the corner rooms give you a great view of Darling harbour without occupying any of the 34 premium suites.